Developing your own Medical Clinic Website

 • There are many royalty free or low cost image sites available on the Internet to download beautiful images to add to your site.

-• Name your images, separated by a hyphen or an underscore using keywords so that Google is able to identify them as valid images that are attached to your website.
+• Name your images.
+Make sure to separate words with an underscore and use keywords so Google can identify images that are attached to your website.

-• Ensure the website template you choose has been written for all platforms (e.g. mobile, desktop and tablet) for easy readability.
+• Choose a website template written for all platforms (e.g. mobile, desktop and tablet) for easy readability.

 • Develop a simple page structure that makes sense to the viewer.
 Put yourself in their position and present information that is relevant.